amiaopensource/lenticular/lenticular/README.md

 ---

-## A pre-alpha is available for testing purpose
+## An alpha is available for testing purpose

 ### How to compile the source